From September 2021, we will continue to offer remote education for pupils unable to attend school due to Covid-19.

-During these uncertain times, as a school we believe it's important to provide every child with consistency when it comes to their education.
+As a schools return in September 2021 we believe it is still important to provide every child with consistency when it comes to their education.

 If your child is off school due to illness, we will presume that they are unable to complete work from home.
 When they make a full recovery, they will return to school and resume their learning as usual.